 In the plot below, we can see the frequency and amplitude of the tones is correct.
 In the green box, you can see the tone at 7 KHz has some mixing products appearing.
 If we turn off the 60 Hz tone, the spectrum around 7 KHz gets clear.
 These are indeed mixing products.

 If we zoom in on the 7 KHz tone, we can see the products more clearly.
 And indeed, measuring with markers reveals these are 60 Hz modulation products.
 In computing the IMD products, we’re interested in comparing the modulation products relative to the carrier, or 7 KHz tone.
-In the graph below, we can see a single modulation product is –106.7 dB below the carrier.
+In the graph below, we can see a single modulation product is 94.7 dB below the 7 kHz, which means 106.7 dB below the carrier.
 There’s another on the other side at the same level.
-These two would sum and increase the overall level by 6 dB of this particular pair.
+These two would sum and increase the overall level by 3 dB of this particular pair.
+So, second order IMD products would be -103.7.
 How far out you go generally depends on how quickly the harmonics fall off.
 The SMPTE spec is interested in ALL of the energy outside the 7 KHz tone, and thus it’d be correct to sum them all together.
 But you can get fairly accurate by simply considering the first pair or two.
-In this case, the harmonics are 100.7 dB below the carrier, and thus the SMPTE IMD figure would be –100.7 dB or 10^(-100.7/20) * 100 = 0.000922%
+In this case, the 2nd order harmonics are 103.7 dB below the 60 Hz carrier, and thus the SMPTE IMD figure would be –103.7 dB or 10^(-103.7/20) * 100 = 0.000653%

 To make the basic ITU measurement, we set the two generators to 19 KHz at –6 dBV and 20 KHz at –6 dBV, respectively.
 These two tones will sum to -3 dBV, which will also be the reference stimulus for this measurement.
 Remember, for the ITU test, the levels will almost always be equal.